shigapov/safe_ai/README.md

 # Safe and secure use of AI in research projects

-Open educational resource and workshop.
+Open educational resource, workbook, and workshop.

 ## Abstract